 1 What was Neil Armstrong's role in the space mission?
-2 [1] When did Armstrong's heart beat fastest?
-[1] 3 What was a benefit of the bigger command module?
-[1] 4 When did Armstrong notice a possible problem during the space mission?
-5 How did Armstrong and Aldrin spend their time during the moonwalk?
+[1] 2 When did Armstrong's heart beat fastest?
+[41] 3 What was a benefit of the bigger command module?
+4 When did Armstrong notice a possible problem during the space mission?
+[1] 5 How did Armstrong and Aldrin spend their time during the moonwalk?
 Give two details.
-[2] 6 What did Michael Collins do while Armstrong and Aldrin were on the moon?
-7 When did the last trip to the moon take place?
+[1] 6 What did Michael Collins do while Armstrong and Aldrin were on the moon?
+[1] 7 When did the last trip to the moon take place?
 [1] 8 What was Armstrong's last job connected to flying?
-[Total: 9]
+[1] 9 What does the article tell us about Neil Armstrong's character?
+Give four details.
+[4] [Total: 13]